mdb/tfmigrate-demo/README.md

 # tfmigrate-demo

-A demo showing how [tfmigrate](https://github.com/minamijoyo/tfmigrate) can be used to automate the migration of Terraform resources between root module project configurations, each using different S3 remote states.
+A demo showing how [tfmigrate](https://github.com/minamijoyo/tfmigrate) can be used to codify and automate the migration of Terraform resources between root module project configurations, each using different S3 remote states.

+The demo also shows how `tfmigrate` enables teams to codify state migrations as HCL, subjecting the migrations to code review and CI/CD, similar to other Terraform changes codified as HCL.

 Overview: